acw224-15/acw224-15.github.io/index.md

 ## About Me

-What's up? hey\|you

-I am an awesome student at Lehigh, you should hire me!
+My name is Alexander Weissman, I am a senior at Lehigh Studying Finance and Economics.

 <!-- Upload your own photo and change the path -->